-Flask is a free and open source micro web framework for Python designed to help developers build secure, scalable and maintainable web applications.
-Flask is based on Werkzeug and uses Jinja2 as template engine.
+Flask is a free and open-source micro web framework for Python designed to help developers build secure, scalable and maintainable web applications.
+Flask is based on Werkzeug and uses Jinja2 as a template engine.

 There are different methods to install Flask, depending on your needs.
 It can be installed system-wide or in a Python virtual environment using pip.

 Flask packages are also included in the official Ubuntu repositories and can be installed using the

 apt package manager.
 This is the easiest method to install Flask on Ubuntu 18.04, but not as flexible as installing in a virtual environment.
 Also, the version included in the repositories always lags behind the latest version of Flask.

 The main purpose of Python virtual environments is to create an isolated environment for different Python projects.
 This way you can have multiple different Flask environments on a single computer and install a specific version of a module on a per project basis without worrying that it will affect your other Flask installations.
 If you install Flask into the global environment then you can install only one Flask version on your computer.